MRScheid/Wearable-Data-Affective-State-Classifier-Project/README.md

 Multi-class classification of this dataset has been done using other algorithms such as decision trees, random forests, Adaboost DT, linear discriminant analysis and k-nearest neighbors (https://www.eti.uni-siegen.de/ubicomp/papers/ubi_icmi2018.pdf).
 The previous best reported multi-class classification performance using the ADABoost DT algorithm was 80% accuracy.
 Using a three-layer LSTM neural network to do multi-class classification on this dataset, my solution improved the performance on the multi-class classification to 92% accuracy using only a subset of features used in the referenced paper.
 This means my model improved accuracy by approximately 12% over the current benchmark with less features.

 ## LSTM justifications and considerations
-The long short-term memory neural network is a type of neural network that in addition to the regular inputs at each node also have a recurrent input that allows the network to take time and sequence into account, effectively giving them a temporal dimension.
+The long short-term memory neural network is a type of neural network that in addition to the regular inputs at each node also have a recurrent input that allows the network to take time and sequence into account, effectively giving it a temporal dimension.

 Here I've used an LSTM for two reasons: